UPM (company): Uruguay

 UPM has a pulp mill in Fray Bentos, Uruguay.
-The mill produces bleached hardwood kraft pulp (BHKP) from eucalyptus and renewable energy in their recovery boilers and provide CO2-neutral biomass-based electricity for the Uruguayan markets.
+The mill produces bleached hardwood kraft pulp (BHKP) from eucalyptus and renewable energy in their recovery boilers and provides CO2-neutral biomass-based electricity for the Uruguayan markets.
 In 2011 UPM expanded plantation grounds in Uruguay.
 In February 2011, UPM announced a plan to build a second nursery in Uruguay to secure the availability of high-quality seedlings and seed material.
-Argentine and Uruguay had conflict of UPM emissions in 2013.
+Argentina and Uruguay had a conflict regarding UPM emissions in 2013.
 In 2020, UPM began the construction of its third nursery in Uruguay, located in Central Uruguay.
 The nursery, to be completed in 2022, will have an annual production capacity of more than 10 million seedlings.

 Metsä Botnia, a part of Metsä Group, opened Fray Bentos factory in Uruguay in 2007.
 Until the end of 2009 the owners of Metsä-Botnia were M-real 30%, Metsä Group (ex Metsäliitto = Finn Forest) 23% and UPM-Kymmene (UPM) 47%, and since the end of 2009, UPM 91% and Metsä Group 9%.